 When both mom and baby develop thrush they should be treated for the condition at the same time to prevent an ongoing exchange of the infection.

 What causes thrush?

-Small amounts of the Candida fungus are present in the mouth, digestive tract, and skin of most healthy people.
+Most people have small amounts of the Candida fungus in the mouth, digestive tract and skin.
 They are normally kept in check by other bacteria and microorganisms in the body.
-However, certain illnesses, stress, or medications can disturb this balance, causing the fungus Candida to grow out of control and cause infection.
+When illnesses, stress, or medications disturb this balance, the fungus grows out of control and causes thrush.

-Factors that make Candida infection more likely to develop include:
+Candida infection is more likely to develop with:

 What are the symptoms of thrush?

-Thrush usually develops suddenly, but it may become chronic, persisting over a long period of time.
-A common sign of thrush is the presence of creamy white, slightly raised lesions in your mouth — usually on your tongue or inner cheeks — but also sometimes on the roof of your mouth, gums, tonsils, or back of your throat.
+Thrush usually develops suddenly.
+A common sign is the presence of those creamy white, slightly raised lesions in your mouth — usually on your tongue or inner cheeks.
+They can also be seen on the roof of your mouth, gums, tonsils or back of your throat.
+Other symptoms may be:

-The lesions, which may have a "cottage cheese" appearance, can be painful and may bleed a little when you scrape them or brush your teeth.
-In severe cases, the lesions may spread into your esophagus, or swallowing tube, causing the following symptoms:
+The lesions can hurt and may bleed a little when you scrape them or brush your teeth.
+In severe cases, the lesions can spread into your esophagus and cause:

 - A feeling that food gets stuck in the throat or mid-chest area.